syubogdanov/backlib/README.md

 ### Usage

-Note that objects from backports of different versions are entirely separate and have nothing to do with each other.
+Note that the same objects from backports of different versions are unrelated.

 #### json